 Amex giftcard survey

 This original article is referenced on Wikipedia, however the link no longer works.
-I’ve taken the liberty of reproducing the article on my site, as I couldn’t fine it anywhere else on the internet.
+I’ve taken the liberty of reproducing the article on my site, as I couldn’t find it anywhere else on the internet.

 GIFT CARDS CHANGE HOW HOLIDAY SHOPPERS SHOP, SHIFT CONSUMER MINDSET, ACCORDING TO 2005 AMERICAN EXPRESS GIFT CARD SURVEY